Alcohol Detox At Home: Pros and Cons

 - The need to move around, restlessness and irritability

-- Feeling as if your skin is crawling and being agitated
+- Feeling as if the skin is crawling and being agitated

 - Blood pressure can increase to very high levels